 At the time of this writing, the HATCHBOX filament is selling for $19.99, or $21.59 after-tax, for a 1 KG spool.
 That puts the cost at $0.02159 per gram.
 Let’s take that and break it down to the cost per gram to be used in later calculations.

 Formula (Cost / Grams = Cost per gram)

 *Note: 1 KG = 1,000 G

 This is where I spent most of the research time I put into this article.
-I plugged my ADIMLab Gantry Pro 3D printer into a Kill A Watt usage meter and kicked off a print that lasted about two hours.
+I plugged my ADIMLab Gantry Pro 3D printer into a Kill A Watt, both links to what I purchased on Amazon, usage meter and kicked off a print that lasted about two hours.
 I ran the extruder and bed hotter than needed (225c and 65c respectively) to provide you an estimate that would be on the high end of any PLA print.

 I’m not trying to sugar coat/manipulate anything by running the printer with temperatures at the low end of the recommendation scale because it’s not practical on most printers.